mcmoe/Scrapa/README.md

 Stared off as an attempt at testing Java 8 with Gradle...

-###Now, it is a WIP at web scraping football data with the goal of  building a query-able database###
+Now, it is a WIP at

+###Web scraping football data with the goal of  building a query-able database###

 ####Some of the stuff used in this project:####